Most keyword tools run off of seed keywords. That means we have to provide an initial word or phrase in order for it to whizz off and do its thing.

 QRS – “Quoted Search Results” – this is a way to see the true number of pages optimized for each keyword.
 You can do this manually like so:

-This returns 29,100 results as opposed the the normal search below which returns over 6 million.
+This returns 29,100 results as opposed to the normal search below which returns over 6 million.
 It is said to be a more accurate way of assessing the competition.

 KQI – The “Keyword Quality Indicator” is a RAG status (Red, Amber, Green), which tells us XX.
 Green being high quality and red low.